Dirc/webapp_fullstack_go_docker/blog.md

 Now that we have both a standalone Go container and Postgres container running, we can tie them together with Docker Compose.

 We take our previous `docker run` commands and put them in a `docker-compose.yml` file.
-For the `web` service we add `build: .`, so when Docker can not find an image called `gowebapp` locally, it will build the Dockerfile instead of searching the image on Docker Hub.
-For the `db` service do want Docker to search on Docker Hub, since we use the vanilla Postgres image.
+For the `web` service we add `build: .`, so when Docker can not find an image called `gowebapp` locally, it will build the Dockerfile.

 ```yaml
 version: '3.1'